Arzik1987/SaP/README.md

 In our experiments, we use the commonly used datasets which we do not own.
 That is why we request you to download those datasets from their source and put them in the subfolders of the folder `data`.
 Each of subfolders contains the file `FILES.txt` specifying the link to the source in the first row and containing the list of files to be put in the respective subfolder.

 ### How to execute the code
-We suggest to use RStudio (https://www.rstudio.com/).
+We suggest to use [RStudio](https://www.rstudio.com/).
 Any of the above packages can be installed manually with the command install.packages("<package-name>")
 To install our package (`bpriv_0.0.1.tar.gz`), execute `install.packages("<path-to-the-file>", repos = NULL, type = "source")`.
 To repeat our experiments:
 * open the file `experiments.Rproj`;